 How to Clean Ducts on Your Own

-If you don’t want to hire a professional to clean your air ducts, you can do it yourself.
+If you don’t want to have a professional clean your air ducts, you can do it yourself.
 Here’s what you’ll need to get the task done right:

 To begin, always switch off the power to the linked air conditioning and heating equipment.
 This will eliminate the possibility of electrocutions or accidents.

-Unscrew the air duct grilles or coverings using a screwdriver.
+Unscrew the air duct grilles or coverings needing a screwdriver.
 After removing them, thoroughly clean them in a container with hot, soapy water.
 Then let them dry completely.

 Prepare The Drill

-Using a drill with a brush is a simple way to remove dirt, dust, spider webs, and perhaps mould.
+Using a drill with a brush is a simple way to remove dirt, dirt, spider Ibs, and perhaps mold.
 Locate and open the register – they can sometimes be found on the floor or the wall.

 After you’ve opened the register, insert your drill brush into the duct.
 Make sure it’s tightly fastened; you don’t want a loose brush in the ducts.

-Once the drill brush has been removed from the duct, we must remove all of the loose dirt.
-Take out your vacuum and attach a dust brush to the hose – make sure it’s securely fastened.
+Once the drill brush has been removed from the duct, I need to remove all of the loose dirt.
+Take out your vacuum and attach a dirt brush to the hose – make sure it’s securely fastened.
 Insert it into the duct and suck up any loose muck you’ve removed.

 You may need to rent a heavy-duty vacuum if you don’t already have one.
-We recommend using a HEPA-filtered vacuum for the best results.
-This will keep dust from reentering the ducts while you clean them.
+I recommend needing a HEPA-filtered vacuum for the best results.
+This will keep dirt from reentering the ducts while you clean them.

 The hose should be long enough to reach deep into the ductwork.
-Mould, mildew, dust, dirt, or spiderwebs may be hidden deep within, thus this is the only way to access them.
+Mould, mildew, dirt, dirt, or spiders may be hidden deep within, then this is the only way to access them.

 If you have more than one duct, go through the process again.
 You may also use this time to inspect any air filters you may have installed.
 These may generally be vacuumed, but if they become dirty, they should be replaced.